MicrosoftDocs/visualstudio-docs/docs/get-started/visual-basic/tutorial-projects-solutions.md

 ::: moniker range="vs-2022"

 > [!TIP]
-> If you haven't already installed Visual Studio Preview, go to the [Visual Studio Preview downloads]() page to install it for free.
+> If you haven't already installed Visual Studio Preview, go to the [Visual Studio 2022 Preview downloads](https://visualstudio.microsoft.com/vs/preview/vs2022) page to install it for free.

 ::: moniker-end